Sanjoy Banerjee with Namami Karmakar

 Rhythms of India

-Andrew Shantz, Harry Einhorn, Dibyakalyan Basu – vocal support and tanpura
+Andrew Shantz, Dibyakalyan Basu (tanpura and vocal support)

 About the Musicians

-Sanjoy Banerjee is a fine vocalist and distinguished exponent of the Kirana Gharana.
+Vocalist Sanjoy Banerjee is a distinguished exponent of the Kirana Gharana.
 He was a scholar at ITC Sangeet Research Academy under the guidance of the late A.T.
 Kanan and Sangeet Bidushi Malabika Kanan, who considered him to be the successor to their musical heritage.

 Banerjee has received many honors, including the Surmani Award from Sur Singar Samsad, Mumbai; a National Scholarship from India’s Ministry of Human Resource and Development; and a Junior Fellowship from India’s Department of Culture.
 He is a successful guru teaching at his own institution (Kolkata Suromurchhana) and at the Chhandayan Center of Indian Music, New York.